zepher19/OtherWorlds/README.md

 Hello there!

-I'm currently looking for a coding job, so I decided to create an oriignal app to showcase my Java language competency.
+I'm currently looking for a coding job, so I decided to create an orignal app to showcase my Java language competency.

 Here's a quick demo video if you'd like to see the app in action: